matter-labs/zksync-web-era-docs/docs/dev/guide/hello-world.md

 ::: tip Paying fees in ERC20

 Unlike the previous version, zkSync 2.0 does not natively support paying fees in ERC20 tokens, but the account abstraction feature facilitates that.
 An example on how to use the testnet paymaster will be provided in this tutorial below.
-However, when going on mainnet, you shoud either provide the paymaster services [yourself](./custom-paymaster-tutorial.md) or use a 3rd party paymaster.
+However, when going on mainnet, you should either provide the paymaster services [yourself](./custom-paymaster-tutorial.md) or use a 3rd party paymaster.

 :::